Algorithmic constructions of relative train track maps and CTs: A Stallings graph for

-\begin{remark} From the definition of $\CS(f)$ it is clear that $\CS(f)$ has finite type.
-Given that the construction of $\pstallings(f)$ is algorithmic and that any initial segment of a ray $R_E$ of prescribed length can be explicitly computed, it follows that there is an algorithm that, given $d>0$, constructs the $d$-neighborhood (in the graph metric) of $\pstallings(f)$ in $\CS(f)$. \end{remark}
+\begin{remark} Given that the construction of $\pstallings(f)$ is algorithmic and that any initial segment of a ray $R_E$ of prescribed length can be explicitly computed, it follows that there is an algorithm that, given $d>0$, constructs the $d$-neighborhood (in the graph metric) of $\pstallings(f)$ in $\CS_N(f)$. \end{remark}

-By construction of $\CS(f)$, its components are in a 1-1 correspondence with the components of $\pstallings(f)$.
-That is, components of $\CS(f)$ are in a bijective correspondence with Nielsen classes $[v]$ of principal vertices $v$ in $G$.
-Let $\CS(f,[v])$ denote the component of $\CS(f)$ containing $v$.
-We have $\CS(f)=\sqcup_{[v]} \CS(f,[v])$ where $[v]$ runs over Nielsen classes of principal vertices in $G$.
+By construction of $\CS_N(f)$, its components are in a 1-1 correspondence with the components of $\pstallings(f)$.
+That is, components of $\CS_N(f)$ are in a bijective correspondence with Nielsen classes $[v]$ of principal vertices $v$ in $G$.
+Let $\CS_N(f,[v])$ denote the component of $\CS_N(f)$ containing $v$.
+We have $\CS_N(f)=\sqcup_{[v]} \CS_N(f,[v])$ where $[v]$ runs over Nielsen classes of principal vertices in $G$.
 We continue to identify the principal vertices of $G$ with the vertices of $\pstallings_1(f)$.
-We call these vertices the {\it principal vertices of $\CS(f)$}.
+We call these vertices the {\it principal vertices of $\CS_N(f)$}.